joonashkra/note-app/README.md

-# Note / To-Do Web Application
+# To-Do Application

 ## Overview

-This personal project serves as a hands-on learning experience in full-stack development, incorporating modern methodologies and technologies.
-The application is in continuous development, as its primary purpose is to facilitate my learning.
-As a result, some features are missing, and e.g. the CSS is not yet responsive.
-However, the app is **[deployed to Render](https://note-app-gk6d.onrender.com/)**, but only after each successful pipeline run from a push or pull request to the main branch, ensuring it is never in a "broken" state.
-The free instance of Render will spin down with inactivity, which can delay requests by 50 seconds or more.
+This is a note/to-do web application.
+It's my personal project aimed at gaining experience in full-stack development with modern technologies and methods.
+The app features e.g. CRUD-operations for notes and collections, user authentication and authorization and a responsive user interface.
+The app is [deployed to Render](https://note-app-gk6d.onrender.com/) after each successful pipeline run from a push or PR to the main branch.

 ## Languages, frameworks and libraries